w3f/Grants-Program/applications/iris_followup.md

 ![hot-cold-storage](https://github.com/ideal-lab5/Grants-Program/blob/iris_followup/src/hot_cold_storage.png)

 We will build a generic pallet that allows for any given storage backend to be configured for use with Iris.
-The intention behind this is that it may allow the network to function independently of any one given storage solution.
-Initially, we will build a pallet which acts a connector to the Crust network via XCM.
-The pallet will expose two main extrinsics, a 'read' and a 'write' extrinsic.
-Additionally, we will demonstrate how this can be used to allow connections to other storage backends by also building a connector to an external, centralized data store.
+The intention behind this is that it may allow the network to function agnostically of any one given storage solution.
+The pallet will expose two main extrinsics, a 'read' extrinsic and a 'write' extrinsic, which send commands to proxy nodes to either ingest data from a configured storage system into hot storage, or to store data available in hot storage into cold storage.
+This approach allows us to support multiple storage backends, as well as provides us the freedom to implement our own storage system in the future without impacting the user experience.

+Initally, we will demonstrate how this can be used to allow connections to an external storage backend by adapting the connector to an external, centralized data store (e.g. either a locally running file server or AWS S3), which may be useful in B2B/C solutions who want to maintain ownership of their own storage system.

+To realize a decentralized solution to storage, we will use the same approach to implement a pallet which acts as a connector to the Crust network via XCMP.
+Explicitly, we intend to use the [xStorage](https://github.com/crustio/crust/blob/parachain/shadow/crust-collator/pallets/xstorage/src/lib.rs) pallet provided by the crust project, which allows for us to place storage orders on the Crust network.
+Crust IPFS nodes will then fetch data, as based on the given CID and Multiaddress, from an Iris proxy node.
+Further, we will integrate with the [xTokens](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/xtokens) pallet to enable the usage of our native token (IRIS) to pay for storage fees.
+The interactions with Crust (and this would be the same for any given storage system) will be abstracted away from the user through the generic storage connector pallet, which exposes read/write functionality.
+We intend to follow the approach described [here](https://wiki.crust.network/docs/en/buildCrossChainSolution#i-xcmp-based-substrate-pallet) as well as open a dialogue with the Crust team in order to ensure all testing is sufficient and successful.
+We enable proxy nodes to ingest data from cold storage by reading from the IPFS gateway in which Crust has stored the data.

 In order to properly test and verify this, we will also setup our own relay chain with both Iris and Crust deployed as parachains.